 This event is open to all faculty and staff.
 Refreshments will be available.
 Please RSVP here if you plan to attend.

-The Faculty Center for Teaching (FCT), and the Campus Assessment, Response, and Evaluation Team (CARE) invite interested faculty and staff to the co-sponsored the event:
+The Muhlenberg Center for Teaching and Learning (MCTL), and the Campus Assessment, Response, and Evaluation Team (CARE) invite interested faculty and staff to the co-sponsored the event:

 Teachers Talking i-Gen: Supporting Students with CARE